LAST UPDATED June 23, 2020

 - devmap is a podcast for junior developers.

-Need help with remote onboarding?
-If you missed my Geekdom webinar May 15, 2020, you can read the highlights and use the checklist here: Remote onboarding webinar for Geekdom May 15, 2020 by Iris Gonzalez
+- Need help with remote onboarding?
+Use our checklist: Remote onboarding webinar for Geekdom May 15, 2020 by Iris Gonzalez

 Photo of downtown San Antonio taken by Jon Ryan Garcia.